 General Lessons from the Kumars:

 There is no greater pilgrimage like the river the Ganges, no greater teacher like one’s own mother, no deity like Lord Vishnu and the Guru is the greatest of all.
 There is no other brother like peace, no other penance like truth, and no other gain better than the salvation of the soul and there is no river like the Ganges.
 Charity, enjoyment, and destruction are the only three movements of wealth.
 The wealth which is neither used in doing charities nor is cherished gets destroyed.
-Plants too have lives and nourish and protect the human society with its fruits, roots, and branches.
+Plants too have lives and nourish and protect human society with its fruits, roots, and branches.
 If a man does not chant the holy, then he is like a dead person.

 Bhagavan (Krishna) means, one who is full of all the splendors, all the virtuousness and religiousness, all the fame, all the knowledge, all the wealth and fortune and also possesses all the apathy and who also knows the cause of the creation and destruction.
 One who has the knowledge of all these 6 things is entitled to be called learned.

 One must follow the rules as it has been described in the sacred texts on Dashami (Tenth Day), Ekadashi(Eleventh Day) and Dwadashi (Twelfth day).
-One should avoid the followings ten things on Dashami day- pots and vessels made of bronze, eating grains, honey, spinach, pumpkin, lentils, and food given by others, having food for the second time in a day and making sexual contacts with the wife.
+One should avoid the following ten things on Dashami day- pots and vessels made of bronze, eating grains, honey, spinach, pumpkin, lentils, and food given by others, having food for the second time in a day and making sexual contacts with the wife.
 On Ekadashi, the following should be avoided- gambling, sleeping, chewing beetle leaves, brushing teeth, violence, copulating and untruthfulness.
 On Dwadashi, the following should be avoided- items made of bronze, wine, honey, oil, untruthfulness, doing exercise, going abroad, having food twice during the day, copulating and touching those things which are not worth touching and eating lentils.